sonyahua/r-for-marketing-research-and-analytics/ch-6-comparing-groups-stat-tests.md

 "It looks different but is it really different?"
 The answer involves our first [inferential statistical](https://statistics.laerd.com/statistical-guides/descriptive-inferential-statistics.php) procedures: *chi-square, t-tests, and ANOVA*.

 It's all about estimating parameters and testing hypotheses.
+Before applying any stat test or model, it's impotant to examine the data and check for 1) missing values 2) outliers 3) Skewness 4) Normal Distributions.
+Since more tests assume a normal distribution or some other smooth continuous distribution.

 ### 6.1 Data for Comparing Groups